How to Live Stream Remotely without Wifi or Ethernet in 2024

 Ethernet Cable Runs

 Any single Ethernet cable is generally no more than 328 feet (100 meters) long.
 With cables that are any longer than that, signals will attenuate and degrade.
 However, you can install a piece of hardware called a repeater to extend the length of cable runs.
-With four repeaters, you can potentially stretch a Cat5 Ethernet cable to 9,168 feet (2,800 meters).
+With four repeaters, you can stretch a Cat5 Ethernet cable to 9,168 feet (2,800 meters).

 With that streaming setup, your maximum transfer speeds will be limited to about 10 Mbps.
 Still, that’s enough for streaming live in high definition.
 Using a long ethernet cable with an extender allows you to stream without WiFi.